Document #: HHS-OCIO-OES-2024-11-007

 The HHS Chief Enterprise Architect, or designee, must:

-- Serve as owner and manager of the IT System Inventory, a subset of the Chief Information Security Officer’s (CISO) HHS OIS Systems Inventory;
+- Serve as owner of the IT System Inventory;

-- Manage the life cycle of IT systems in the inventory, in coordination with HHS entities;
+- Manage the life cycle of IT systems in the inventory, in coordination with HHS OpDivs and StaffDivs;

-- Ensure IT System Inventory data gathering uses current and applicable technologies, methodologies, in accordance with relevant regulations, as detailed in Appendix A;
+- Implement current technologies and methodologies for IT System Inventory data gathering in accordance with relevant federal regulations, as detailed in Section 5.
+Authorities;

-- Coordinate with the HHS CPIC Officer in sharing applicable inventory information for analytics and to comply with various reporting requirements;
+- Coordinate with the HHS Capital Planning and Investment Control (CPIC) Officer in sharing applicable inventory information for analytics and to comply with various reporting requirements;

-- Collaborate with the Vendor Management Office (VMO) in the discovery and sharing of applicable HHS SAM inventory information to comply with various reporting requirements; and
+- Collaborate with the Vendor Management Office (VMO) in the discovery and sharing of applicable HHS Software Asset Management (SAM) inventory information to comply with various reporting requirements; and

 7.3.
 HHS Chief Information Security Officer (CISO)